RedPillAnalytics/checkmate-examples-archive/README.md

 4. Commit and push changes to develop branch SourceTree

 ### Standard / Default Settings
-source base: 'directory where you cloned git repo'
-domain home: 'directory where you installed OBI' Ex: c:\fmw\product\12.2.1.4\user_projects\domains\bi
+source base: 'directory where you cloned git repo' Ex: c:\git domain home: 'directory where you installed OBI' Ex: c:\fmw\product\12.2.1.4\user_projects\domains\bi
 checkmate version: 9.1.5 (latest as of time of writing)
 obiee version: 'version of OBI you are working with'